Find the Wireless MAC Address of a Trusted Access Point

 The wireless MAC address appears on the first line of information for the ath interfaces.

 For a wireless device, the first four interfaces listed are the wireless interfaces.
 These correspond to the four wireless configuration options:

 - ath0 — Wireless client as external interface

 - ath2 — Access point 2

 - ath6 — Access point 3

 All of these wireless interfaces have the same MAC address.
-For a Firbox wireless device, the wireless MAC address is always six higher than the MAC address of the Eth0 interface.
+For a wireless Firebox, the wireless MAC address is always six higher than the MAC address of the Eth0 interface.